git-for-windows/git-for-windows.github.io/Install-inside-MSYS2-proper.md

  5. Since you have updated `msys2-runtime`, you might get strange error messages right after finishing installation like an infinite stream of heap memory related messages.
 Don't panic, simply close all currently open shells and and program relying on `MSYS2` runtime.
 Once all close, start a new terminal again.

- 6. Finally, checkout that everything went well by doing `git --version` and it should output `git version 2.5.0.windows.1`
+ 6. Finally, checkout that everything went well by doing `git --version` and it should output something like `git version 2.5.0.windows.1`